 How are we supposed to take what they say seriously when they present information like that?

 It may well be that they have accurately listed all of the chemicals that they have used to date.
 However it would be wrong to deduce from this that no other chemicals would be used in future.
 Don’t forget that at the time of writing (January 2012) Cuadrilla have not yet successfully horizontally fracked a single well anywhere in the world so they haven’t needed to use any of the other chemicals yet.

-If you want to get an idea of the types of chemicals used as standard this article is about as unbiased as it gets http://www.thechemicalblog.co.uk/chemical-additives-used-in-hydraulic-fracking/ They point out that there are over 750 additives in use in the industry.
+If you want to get an idea of the types of chemicals used as standard this article is about as unbiased as it gets https://www.chemicals.co.uk/blog/chemical-additives-used-in-fracking.
+They pointed out that there are over 750 additives in use in the industry.
 We think on the basis of that that it would be naive to assume that production fracking in the UK would restrict itself to those listed on Cuadrilla’s website today.

 That article concludes:

 Fortunately, most of the chemicals used are harmless, but some are known contaminants or carcinogenic.
 The problem is that many companies do not disclose the list of chemicals used, and therefore it is difficult to fully assess health and environmental impact of this type of gas extraction.

 As we have already stated they WILL have to disclose the chemicals used to the Environment Agency, but we don’t know what the EA would allow, so we have to trust them, which takes us back around to the question of why they lied about HCl and Biocide.